Audible Data Cleaning

 - We split the data at the

-.Note:Ratings are generally whole numbers but since the column has null values it couldn't be changed to
+-space-and drop the column which doesn't have the value and then change the datatype tofloat.Note:Ratings are generally whole numbers but since the column has null values it couldn't be changed to

-and hence the choice forfloat
+intand hence the choice forfloat

 data[['ratings', 'unknown']] = data.ratings.str.split(' ', 1, expand=True)